The Entombment (Bouts): Condition

-Painting on linen cloth using glue size as a binder was at the time a relatively inexpensive alternative to oil, and a large number of works were produced in the 15th century.
-Glue size does not saturate the pigments as much as oil, allowing them to show as matt and opaque, giving – especially with reds and blues – an intense appearance when applied to cloth.
+Painting on linen cloth using glue size as a binder was at the time a relatively inexpensive alternative to working in oil paint, and a large number of works were produced in the 15th century.
+Glue size does not saturate the pigments as much as oil would, allowing them to show as matt and opaque, giving – especially with reds and blues – an intense appearance when applied to cloth.
 Cloth is fragile and perishes easily, and this work is one of the best preserved of the few surviving examples of the technique from the period; the majority extant today were executed on wood using oil or egg tempera.
 Curtains or glass were often used to protect glue-sized works.

 The colours would have first appeared bright and crisp, but over five-and-a-half centuries the painting has acquired layers of grey dirt which darken the tone and render the colours faint and pallid.
-Normally these layers of dirt would be removed by restorers, but given the delicate and fragile nature of a work painted in a water-soluble medium, it is impossible to do so without removing large amounts of pigment.
-The colours as they appear today have faded from their original hues.
+Normally these layers of dirt would be removed by restorers, but given the delicate and fragile nature of a work painted in a water-soluble medium, it would be impossible to do so without removing large amounts of pigment.
+Hence the colours as they appear today have faded from their original hues.
 The Virgin's mantle is now brown but would have been painted as blue.
 Joseph's tabard, once blue, now appears as green.
 The original indigos of the landscape are lost, while the azurite in Nicodemus's collar has darkened.

 It is possible to see the degree to which the technique allowed Bouts, in the words of art historian Susan Jones, to "[achieve such] sophistication ... to create both fine linear detail and subtle tonal transitions."
 Jones notes that the sky would have appeared with the same clear and pale blue that is still intact in a narrow strip along the top of the work, which has been protected from light and dirt by a frame.
 In its current condition the muted landscape appears to echo the sorrow of the mourning figures.